 The two men created a multiple-shot perforator that fired bullets individually by electrical detonation of the powder charges.
 After many tests, success came at the Union Oil Company La Merced well.
 As explained further in Downhole Bazooka, by late 1935 Lane-Wells had established a small fleet of trucks as the company grew into a leading provider of well-perforation services.

-“Bill Lane and Walt Wells worked long hours at a time, establishing their perforating gun business,” explains Susan Wells in a 2007 book about Baker Atlas, which is the company today.
-The men designed tools that would better help the oil industry during the Great Depression, she writes.
+“Bill Lane and Walt Wells worked long hours at a time, establishing their perforating gun business,” explained Susan Wells in a 2007 book.
+The men designed tools that would better help the oil industry during the Great Depression, she noted.
 “It was a period of high drilling costs, and the demand for oil was on the rise.
 Making this scenario worse was the fact that the cost of oil was relatively low.”

 Established in Los Angeles in 1932, the oilfield service company developed a remotely controlled 128-shot gun perforator.
 “Lane and Wells publicly used the reengineered shotgun perforator they bought from Mims on Union Oil’s oil well La Merced No. 17.
 There wasn’t any production from this oil well until the shotgun perforator was used, but when used, the well produced more oil than ever before,” she explains in 75 Years Young…BAKER ATLAS The Future has Never Looked Brighter.

 The successful application attracted many other oil companies to Lane-Wells, which decided to conduct its 100,000th perforation 15 and a half years later at the same California oil well.
 The continued success led to new partnerships beginning in the 1950s.